solodev/cloud-documentation/src/infrastructure/containers/Container Overview/Update/index.md

 # Update

-Update a container's details or delete a container from your Solodev Cloud by clicking the **Update** button on the Container Overview.
+Update a container's details or delete a container from your Solodev Cloud by clicking the **Update** button on the Container Overview page.

 ><img src="../../../../images/updatecontainer.jpg" alt="updatecontainer" style="width: 50%; display: block"></a>